-People often cash-in their life insurance policy, let a guarantee expire, or let it go for nothing at all because they didn't know it could be sold.
+People often cash-in their life insurance policy, let a guarantee expire, or let it go for nothing at all when it could be sold for a windfall.

 When the insured reaches age 60, or any age when there is a chronic illness, a life insurance benefit that is no longer needed may be sold for more than it's value to the insurer.
 Even a term life policy may be sold.

 No more worries about premiums when sold.
 The buyer takes over, paying cash now, or sharing some of the benefit later.